Regression Discontinuity Design – Sharp

 Why It Works

 The key intuition is that units very close to the cutoff are "as good as randomly assigned" to treatment.
 A student who scores 71 on an exam and receives a scholarship is not meaningfully different from a student who scores 69 and does not.
-Their tiny score difference is essentially noise — influenced by whether they slept well, guessed correctly on one question, or had a good day.
+Their tiny score difference is as-good-as noise — influenced by whether they slept well, guessed correctly on one question, or had a good day.
 By zooming in on this narrow window around the cutoff, you approximate the conditions of a randomized experiment.

 Sharp vs. Fuzzy